tcltk/tcl/doc/markdown/chan.md

     The default encoding for newly opened channels is the same platform- and locale-dependent system encoding used for interfacing with the operating system, as returned by [encoding system][encoding].

 [-eofchar]{.lit} [char]{.arg}
-: This option supports DOS file systems that use Control-z (\x1A) as an end of file marker.
+: This option supports DOS file systems that use Control-z (\\x1A) as an end of file marker.
 If *char* is not an empty string, then this character signals end-of-file when it is encountered during input.
 Otherwise (the default) there is no special end of file character marker.
-The acceptable range for **-eofchar** values is \x01 - \x7f; attempting to set **-eofchar** to a value outside of this range will generate an error.
+The acceptable range for **-eofchar** values is \\x01 - \\x7f; attempting to set **-eofchar** to a value outside of this range will generate an error.

 [-profile]{.lit} [profile]{.arg}
 : Specifies the encoding profile to be used on the channel.
 The encoding transforms in use for the channel's input and output will then be subject to the rules of that profile.
 Any failures will result in a channel error.
-See **PROFILES** in the **encoding(n)** documentation for details about encoding profiles.
+See **PROFILES** in the documentation of the [encoding] command for details about encoding profiles.

 [-translation]{.lit} [translationMode]{.arg}
-: In Tcl scripts the end of a line is always represented using a single newline character (\n).
+: In Tcl scripts the end of a line is always represented using a single newline character (\\n).
 However, in actual files and devices the end of a line may be represented differently on different platforms, or even for different devices on the same platform.
 For example, under UNIX newlines are used in files, whereas carriage-return-linefeed sequences are normally used in network connections.
 On input (i.e., with **chan gets** and **chan read**) the Tcl I/O system automatically translates the external end-of-line representation into newline characters.
 Upon output (i.e., with **chan puts**), the I/O system translates newlines to the external end-of-line representation.
 The default translation mode, **auto**, handles all the common cases automatically, but the **-translation** option provides explicit control over the end of line translations.

     The value of *translationMode* associated with **-translation** is a single item for read-only and write-only channels.
 The value is a two-element list for read-write channels; the read translation mode is the first element of the list, and the write translation mode is the second element.
 As a convenience, when setting the translation mode for a read-write channel you can specify a single value that will apply to both reading and writing.
 When querying the translation mode of a read-write channel, a two-element list will always be returned.
 The following values are currently supported: